Connecting to prior knowledge

 Discuss the idea that this book was written to entertain.

-How was this achieved?
-Was it the words, illustrations or the events of the story?
+- How was this achieved?
+Was it the words, the illustrations or the events?

-Have the students recreate the part of the book that they thought was the most funny on KidPix, making good use of the backgrounds, stamp and stickers to imitate the mixed media style of Narelle Oliver.
+Have the students recreate the part of the book that they thought was the funniest, using a range of materials to imitate Oliver’s mixed media style.
+They can do this on paper or digitally with an appropriate app or program.
 Ask them to explain why they thought that this was the funniest part.

 Rich assessment task

 As a class talk about the purpose of a review.
-Expose students to movie and book reviews and discuss how they can be useful.
+Expose students to different book reviews and discuss how they can be useful.
 List the key elements.
+You can find some good examples from the following websites:

 Examining text structure and organisation